-- 1. An interview video where three individuals conversed with our consultant and counsellor, Ms Mercy Teo-Tan, about their challenging childhood experiences. - 2.
-A live-streamed panel discussion with experts, Dr Quah Saw Han and Ms Mercy Teo-Tan, discussing mental well-being in children. - 3.
-A "Day in the Life of..." video, which followed a CPR staff member, documenting a typical workday.

-These efforts aimed to increase awareness and educate the public about trauma, emphasising the importance of mental well-being.
+- 1. An interview video where three individuals conversed with our consultant and counsellor, Ms Mercy Teo-Tan, about their challenging - 2.
+A live-streamed panel discussion with experts, Dr Quah Saw Han and Ms Mercy Teo-Tan, discussing mental well-being in children.
+3. A "Day in the Life of..." video, which followed a CPR staff member, - These efforts aimed to increase awareness and educate the public about trauma, emphasising the importance of mental well-being.
 Our hope is for the ripple effect of this campaign to reach the lives of those involved and the community beyond.